 Electronics:

-- Extension cord: This allows you to plug a few things in and have power where you need it.
+- Extension cord: This allows you to plug in multiple devices and have power where you need it.

 - Headphones: Crucial for private listening while being a considerate neighbor.